General Product Information

 An RO/DI unit will effectively reduce or remove all contaminants found in your source water and leave you with only the purest water for your tank.

 Will this type of system work with my source water?

 These systems are very effective when used on mains water, many of our systems are designed to operate passively on the pressure supplied from the mains and will not require booster pump systems to operate properly and produce water of a good quality.

-These units may even be adapted for use on low pressure applications such as rain or bore water through the use of specialised low pressure membranes or in the worst of cases by integrating a booster pump into the system.
+These units may even be adapted for use on low pressure applications such as rain or bore water through the use of specialised low-pressure membranes or in the worst of cases by integrating a booster pump into the system.

 As with any system there is a maximum amount of contaminant in the source water that the membrane will be able to deal with.
-The membranes that are supplied as standard with our units will be suitable for use with most if not all mains water sources and most rain water sources.
-Often bore water will have very high levels of contaminant which may hinder the performance of a membrane, often this can be compensated for with the use of specialised membranes or additional filtration.
+The membranes that are supplied as standard with our units will be suitable for use with most if not all mains water sources and most rainwater sources.
+Often bore water will have exceedingly high levels of contaminant which may hinder the performance of a membrane, often this can be compensated for with the use of specialised membranes or additional filtration.

 If you have special circumstances such as a low-pressure feed, or you suspect that your source water is of an unknown or poorer quality, give us a call or send us a message and we can assist in designing a customised system to suit your specific needs.

 Which system would suit my needs best?

 Reverse Osmosis systems are rated based on their flow rate, that is, the amount of water that the membrane will produce in 24 hours of constant operation with good feed pressure.
 Selecting a system that best suits your needs is finding a balance between how much water that you will need each day and how fast you want the unit to produce it.